Diego Borges

-Diego Henrique Borges da Silva (born 15 December 2004), known as Diego Borges, is a Brazilian footballer who plays as a centre-back for Hungarian club Zalaegerszeg.
+Diego Henrique Borges da Silva (born 15 December 2004), known as Diego Borges, is a Brazilian footballer who plays as a centre-back for Major League Soccer club Sporting Kansas City.

 Career

+Early career

 Diego Borges was born in Agudos, São Paulo, and played for the under-17 side of Ferroviária in 2021 before being released due to an injury.
 He subsequently played for Falcon, before joining the under-20 squad of Santos on 8 March 2023.

+Santos

 In January 2024, Diego Borges was included in the list of the main squad for the 2024 Campeonato Paulista.
-He would feature exclusively for the youth sides in the year, however, and joined Amazonas on loan on 26 February 2025.
+He would feature exclusively for the youth sides in the year, however.

+Loan to Amazonas

-Diego Borges made his senior debut on 15 March 2025, starting in a 1–0 home loss to Manauara.
-On 3 September, he left the club and joined Hungarian side Zalaegerszeg.
+Diego Borges joined Amazonas on loan on 26 February 2025.
+He made his senior debut on 15 March, starting in a 1–0 home loss to Manauara.

-On 13 September 2025, he signed a three-year contract with Zalaegerszegi TE in the Nemzeti Bajnokság I.
+Zalaegerszeg

+On 3 September 2025, Diego Borges left the club and joined Hungarian side Zalaegerszeg; the deal was made official ten days later.
+On his club debut hours after his official announcement, he scored his club's sixth in a 13–0 away routing of Vásárosnamény SE in the Magyar Kupa.

+Sporting Kansas City

+On 17 March 2026, Diego Borges moved to Sporting Kansas City of the Major League Soccer on a contract through the 2029–30 season.